China looks to tap digital 'silver dollar'

 Vast and growing amounts of Chinese economic activity are now handled through digital apps that have become part of the fabric of life in modern China, led by Tencent's WeChat Pay and its rival Alipay, run by Alibaba spin-off Ant Group.

-Together, they dominate the huge Chinese online payments industry, typified by shoppers scanning QR codes to make purchases rather than use physical cash, which has become old-fashioned in China.
+Together, they dominate the huge Chinese online payments industry, typified by shoppers scanning QR codes to make purchases rather than using physical cash, which has become old-fashioned in China.

 Chinese retirees are expected to number 300 million by 2025, and Daxue Consulting now estimates the size of the country's elderly economy at around 4.9 trillion yuan (S$1 trillion).

-Most retirees in China are keen to adopt new tech and tap into a growing range of mobile services catering to them.
+Most retirees in China are keen to adopt new technology and tap a growing range of mobile services catering to them.

 A report by banking group UBS this year said older consumers were "already catching up" with the younger generation.

-"We can't live without smartphones," says Meng Li, 61, who also joined the Chengdu course and only recently learnt how to make mobile payments.
+"We can't live without smartphones," said 61-year-old resident Meng Li, who also joined the Chengdu course and only recently learnt how to make mobile payments.

-"I only knew how to make a call at first, but after my daughter showed me more and I joined training sessions like today, I can handle it now."
+"I knew only how to make a call at first, but after my daughter showed me more and I joined training sessions like today's, I can handle it now."

-In November, the government called for a nationwide push to "strengthen the ability of the elderly" to use digital tech, urging communities to hold training sessions and developers to create elderly-friendly apps.
+Last month, the government called for a nationwide push to "strengthen the ability of the elderly" to use digital technology, urging communities to hold training sessions and developers to create elderly-friendly apps.

 This has become even more imperative in the era of the coronavirus, which emerged in the Chinese city of Wuhan.

-More than 36 million more people got online for the first time between March and June this year, official figures show, a raft of potential new online spenders.
+More than 36 million more people got online for the first time between March and June, official figures show - representing a raft of potential new online spenders.

 Just getting around during the pandemic requires digital fluency.

-Public transportation and many other venues in China require citizens to show a health app that rates their coronavirus threat level based on recent travel and other habits.
+Public transport and many venues in China require citizens to show a health app that rates their coronavirus threat level based on recent travel and other habits.

 Another push is China's ongoing 10-year census that, for the first time, Beijing wants most residents to respond to online.

-Still, nearly a third of the country's 1.4 billion people are still offline.
+But nearly a third of the nation's 1.4 billion people are still offline.

-Mr Li and his classmates, however, have graduated to the digital world.

 He is also excited about being able to check restaurant ratings before going out to eat, and using map apps to get there.